dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 year timelines you will be taxes at your normal tax rate.
 The capital gains rate is 15% for people in the 25-35% tax bracket.

+### Exercise up to where AMT equals regular tax

+When you don't have the luxury of exercising your options before the market price increases you can purchase options up to the point where AMT is triggered.
+This limits your tax burden while still giving you flexibility.
+Still, the earlier the better if you choose this option.
+If your company does really well and the valuation increases too much you may have trouble exercising options while still avoiding AMT.
+Talk to your tax accountant for help calculating your current AMT so you know how many shares you can purchase.

+If you're early exercising your options when the market price is higher than the strike price be sure to file your 83(b) election just like you would with the early exercise when the prices were equal.
+Remember, filing this form means you intend to pay taxes up front as opposed to when the shares vest.
+You can reasonably assume that the spread will be higher when your shares vest than at the time you purchased.
+This decreases your chances of triggering AMT, too.

+An 83(b) election is not valid when purchasing fully-vested shares.

 ## Liquidity

+As long as your company is private you need to understand that your shares are not particularly liquid.
+That is, you can't easily sell them.
+When your company is public you can trade on the open market, freely.
+Private companies generally have a right to first refusal on any sale of their stock.
+This means you will have to give the company the option to purchase your shares back from you before you can offer to sell or give them to another party.
+You should expect to invest in your company for the long haul.

+## Final thoughts

+I definitely believe that early exercise is the way to go.
+I plan to exercise my options early, but in chunks.
+It's important to remember your options are not all or nothing.
+You can exercise in smaller chunks so you don't over-extend yourself.
+Remember to keep a level head and do what's best for you based on your current financial situation. **Never** take out a loan to exercise.
+That's way more risk than most people should be taking on.